-Additionally, MP designed in Cambridge a new “innovation center” as a convening space to be part of the scientific community’s ecosystem.
+Additionally, MP designed a new “innovation center” as a convening space to be part of the scientific community’s ecosystem.
 Both spaces employed advanced AV systems, bold branding, and highly sophisticated imaging equipment in addition to attractive and functional training and workspaces.

 Images by Andy Caulfield